param31/Parstagram/README.md

 # Parstagram - Part II

-This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!
+This is an Instagram clone built with UiKit with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!

 ## User Stories